Pursuant to Section 10A of the Act, the Independent Gambling Authority has prescribed advertising and responsible gambling codes of practice.

 The aim of the Advertising Code of Practice is to provide licensees with a framework to ensure that their advertising is consistent with community expectations that gambling will be conducted in a responsible manner so as to minimise the harm caused by gambling and is socially responsible.

-- the use of mandatory warning messages (including provisions for radio, television, print media and outdoor advertising).
+- use of mandatory warning messages (including provisions for radio, television, print media and outdoor advertising).

 In particular the code governs –

-- internal reporting process for suspected problem gamblers;
+- internal reporting processes for suspected problem gamblers;

 - voluntary and in-voluntary barring from gaming areas;

 - in-venue customer information and signage;